o1-labs/proof-systems/book/src/rfcs/keccak.md

   - $$26 - 16 \cdot (2 \cdot n + 1) \iff 26 - 32n - 16 \equiv_{32} 26 - 16 = 10$$
   - Meaning, if $x = 2n+1$ then $y = 10$.

-Thus, possible solutions to the diophantic equation are:
+Thus, possible solutions to the diophantine equation are:

 $$
 \begin{align*}